wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

     - 3a.
 Wiagi displays an error message.
     Use case restarts at step 1.

+### Use Case: Find an Entry
+**Finding an existing income or spending entry with certain information**

+**MSS**

+1. User requests to find a specific entry in incomes or spendings with its relevant details.
+2. Wiagi shows a list of all incomes or spendings that contains that detail.

+Use case ends.

+**Extensions**
+1. The list is empty.
+   <br>Use case ends.
+2. No entries contain that detail.
+    - 2a.
+Wiagi displays a message saying nothing is found.
+      Use case restarts at step 1.
+3. The details are invalid.
+    - 3a.
+Wiagi displays an error message.
+      Use case restarts at step 1.

 ## Non-Functional Requirements

 {Give non-functional requirements}

+1. A user should be alerted of the correct command format whenever an invalid command is encountered.

 ## Glossary

 * *glossary item* - Definition
+* Mainstream OS: Windows, Linux, Unix, MacOS

 ## Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

+### Finding an entry
+Prerequisites: Add multiple entries to either incomes or spendings.
+1. Test case: `find income description a`
+   - Expected: Lists all income entries with `a` in the description.
+2. Test case: `find spending amount 10`
+    - Expected: Lists all spending entries that has an amount of 10.
+3. Test case: `find spending date 2024-11-11`
+    - Expected: Lists all spending entries that has a date of 2024-11-11.
+4. Test case: `find income amount -1`, `find income amount s`, `find income date 11-11-2024`
+    - Expected: Nothing is listed.
+Error details printed to the user.